Commercial fishing vessel was carrying 7 people when it sank off Massachusetts

 GLOUCESTER, Mass.
-(AP) — A commercial fishing vessel that was presumed to sink off the coast of Massachusetts on Friday was carrying a crew of seven people and the U.S. Coast Guard was expected to maintain a search for survivors around the clock.
+(AP) — A commercial fishing vessel that was presumed to have sunk off the coast of Massachusetts on Friday was carrying a crew of seven people, and the U.S. Coast Guard was expected to maintain a search for survivors around the clock amid howling winds and frigid temperatures.

-The Coast Guard launched a search and rescue mission early Friday after receiving an alert from the 72-foot Lily Jean about 25 miles off Cape Ann.
+The Coast Guard launched a search and rescue mission early Friday after receiving an alert from the 72-foot Lily Jean about 25 miles off Gloucester.
 They located a debris field near where the alert was sent along with a body in the water.

-“We will continue to search throughout the night with the cutter, hoping to find additional folks as we continue," the Coast Guard’s Timothy Jones said, adding that the crew was “coming back full of fish” and may have had problems with their fishing gear that required them to return for repairs.
+“We will continue to search throughout the night with the cutter, hoping to find additional folks as we continue," Coast Guard Commander Timothy Jones, who is coordinating the search and rescue, said.
+He added that the crew was “coming back in full of fish” and may have had problems with their fishing gear that required them to return for repairs.

+Jones said they are “always hoping to find” survivors from the vessel.
+But another Coast Guard official, Sector Boston Commander Jamie Frederick, acknowledged the search poses “challenging” problems considering the vessel sank and the search is on for people in the water.

+“That is the equivalent of searching for a coconut in the ocean,” Frederick said.

 The Lily Jean, its captain, Gus Sanfilippo, and his crew were featured in a 2012 episode of the History Channel show “Nor’Easter Men.”
 Sanfilippo is described as a fifth-generation commercial fisherman, fishing out of Gloucester, Massachusetts, in the Georges Bank.
 The crew is shown working in dangerous weather conditions for hours on end, spending as many as 10 days at sea on one trip fishing for haddock, lobster and flounder.